Your Guide - Garage Conversion Building Regulations

 Expect to pay in the region of £500-£600 for this and must be paid when the notice is submitted to the council.

 All fees will vary depending on the local council and the scale of the work, the above is only a guide.

 Who submits the plans for building regulations?

-For a garage conversion it is standard to get a structural engineer to complete the scale drawings and they may also submit the plans for you.
+For a straightforward garage conversion it is standard to get a structural engineer to complete the scale drawings and they may also submit the plans for you.
 Expect to pay in the region of £400-£500 for this service.
-You can submit the application yourself which will take out some of the cost, but you do need scale drawings from the structural engineer as a minimum if you are submitting a full plan.
+You can submit the application yourself which will take out some of the cost, but you do need scale drawings and calculations from the structural engineer as a minimum if you are submitting a full plan.